The Air Up There: Production

-For scenes taking place in the United States, the film was shot in Toronto and Hamilton, Ontario, Canada.
+For scenes taking place in North America, the film was shot in Toronto and Hamilton, Ontario, Canada.
 Copps Coliseum stood in for the University's arena.
 Scenes in Africa were shot in Kenya and Hoedspruit, South Africa.

 Reception

 The Air Up There received negative reviews from critics.
 The Austin Chronicle mentions its "timeworn formula" and "cultural imperialism".
 The New York Times review points to a plot similar to several other Disney movies.
 The film holds a rating of 21% on Rotten Tomatoes from 28 reviews.